wiktordev/AppRTC-Kurento/readme.md

 	- to Eggenfelden : Mac zu Mac mit Eggenfelden war okey

 ###Done
+- 2016-10-05 -  after stopping a call a user sometimes cannot be called again.
+Signalling is looking for sessions which do not exist anymore.
+It's not clear why.
+If the user who hangsup whants to call again he can't the session of the caller cannot be found anymore.
+			- call-test-sequence c) Chrome2iPhoneHangupChrome --> d) Chrome2iPhoneHangupiPhone did not work

 - 2016-09-28 - create JAVA Keystore (.jks) from letsencrypt certificates for glassfish4
 	- https://maximilian-boehm.com/hp2121/Create-a-Java-Keystore-JKS-from-Let-s-Encrypt-Certificates.htm
 	- https://docs.oracle.com/cd/E19798-01/821-1751/gepzd/index.html